 Desperate to make up for his failure, Jojo throws himself (quite literally) into grenade practice, but that doesn’t end well either!
 The resulting explosion, leaving Jojo scarred and bloody with a gammy leg.
 His dreams of fighting for the Reich, over in a heartbeat as he returns home.

 Meanwhile, back at home, Jojo’s mother (Scarlett Johansson) silently and dutifully does her best to protect her son from the real horrors of war.
 Her secretive battle against the fascism that has engulfed their lives, hidden from sight as she posts messages around town.
 However, her most deadly secret resides in the loft of the family home.
 One that, if discovered, would have devastating consequences for them both.
 Elsa (Thomasin McKenzie) lives in the attic, a teenage Jewish girl who knew Jojo’s late sister.

-Humour threads through the deeply touching screenplay written by Taika Waititi based on the book Caging Skies by Christine Leunens.
-The films satirical roots placing strength into the hands of Jojo, his mother and Elsa.
-In contrast, to those who follow the Nazi cause blindly, all of whom are the subject of humour.
-The film equally not shying away from the horror of the Third Reich by cutting through the comedy with moments of devastating emotional power.
+Based on the book Caging Skies by Christine Leunens, cutting humour and deep emotion flow through Taika Waititi’s screenplay.
+The resulting film, placing all its strength in the hands of Jojo, his mother and Elsa.
+At the same time, those who blindly or knowingly follow the Nazi cause are the subject of humour and scorn.
+This is a film that never shies away from the horror of the Third Reich, carefully layering its comedy with moments of devastating emotional power.